oohhgabe/agent-report/README.md

 Note, for Windows users, instead of typing `python`, simply type `py`.

 **If everything was successful, a link will be provided in the terminal.
 Simply copy and paste in your browser and login with your credentials**

+Note, if any issues arise, simply click `CTRL C` to stop the server.
+Then, type `python manage.py runserver` and refresh your browser.